-As is my sacred Gonzo tradition, I’m breaking things into three distinct categories:
+As is my sacred Gonzo tradition for more than a tenth of a century, I’m breaking things into three distinct categories:

 - Stocking Stuffers: But you can use these as actual holiday gifts if you’re not that crazy about the person.

 - Great Value Gear: Stuff that’s a really good deal for the money, and even though it’s not a lot of money, they’ll still totally dig it.